zachwylde00/samples/salesforce/README.md

 1. Visit developer.salesforce.com and complete the process to get a developer account.

-2. https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F0000039CP0&isdtp=p1 Open this link and login to begin the instllation process.
+2. https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6F000003o7IZ Open this link and login to begin the instllation process.

 3. After finishing the installation, open App Launcher and click on Xooa Blockchain to open the app.

-4. In the first page named 'Settings', under Xooa Settings section, enter the **App ID** and **API Token**.
-For function name, enter **saveObjectData** as the value and click `Save`.
+4. In the first page named 'Settings', under Xooa Settings section, enter the **API Token**.
+For function names, enter **saveData** as the value for insert/update function and **deleteData** as the value for delete function and click `Save`.
 The fuction name parameter corresponds to the function described in the chaincode we deployed earlier and can be changed as per your (i.e., chaincode developer's) need.

 5. On the right section of page under Salesforce Settings section, select all the triggers you like and hit `Save`.